cheminfo/nmrium-docs/docs/10_general/07_zoom/07_zoom.md

 - **Vertical Zoom:** Use the scroll wheel to zoom vertically.
 - **Horizontal Zoom:** Hold <kbd>Shift</kbd> and use the scroll wheel to zoom horizontally.
 - **Click and Drag:**
-  - Click, drag, and release horizontally to zoom in on a horizontal region.
+  - Drag horizontally to zoom in on a horizontal region.
-  - Click, drag, and release both horizontally and vertically to select and zoom into a specific area.
+  - Drag diagonally to select a rectangular area and zoom into it.

 ![](./other.gif)